joshjms/ntusu-itc-backend/README.md

 ## Overview

-This is NTUSU ITC Backend repository created on November 2022.
+This is NTUSU ITC Backend repository created on December 2022.
 It is built using mainly Django REST Framework and a few other dependencies.
 The old 5 years old repository [here](https://github.com/michac789/NTUSU-Backend) is about to be deprecated, as there are multiple compatibility issues and we want to shift to Single Page Application format where we separate the backend and frontend.

 ### Table of Contents